KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

 The only way to get our attribute from an object is to pull it off of the object type.
 If you find that this is an issue for you, reconsider the use of an attribute.
 A class property or function parameter could be a better option for whatever it is you are trying to do.

 # What can we do with this?
-The most obvious use to me is giving hints to our testing framework just like in my `PSScriptAnalyzer` example above.
+The most obvious use to me is giving hints to our testing framework like in my `PSScriptAnalyzer` example above.
 A lot of tests we make in Pester are specific to the functions we are testing, but I often have tests that walk everything.

 Here is a quick example of all the pieces to make that work.